John T Green (United States)

 Adviser, Rockefeller Family & Associates

-Elizabeth J. McCormack is a board member of the Juilliard School, Hamilton College, the Asian Culture Council and the Atlantic Philanthropies.
-She received a BA degree from Manhattanville College and a PhD from Fordham University.
+Elizabeth J. McCormack serves as an Advisor at Rockefeller Family & Associates.
+She served as Vice Chairman of the Population Council and Juilliard School.
+Ms. McCormack serves as a Director at The Atlantic Philanthropies (USA) Inc., is a board member of the Juilliard School, Hamilton College, the Asian Culture Council and the Atlantic Philanthropies.
 From 1966 to 1974 she was president of Manhattanville College.
-At the present time she is an adviser to members of the Rockefeller family.

 Carin Norberg is former director of the Nordic Africa Institute in Uppsala, Sweden.
 From 2002-2005, she was executive director and program manager for global programs at the secretariat of Transparency International, in Berlin.
 Since 1970, she has held various positions with the Swedish International Development Agency, including director, department for East and West Africa, director, department for humanitarian assistance and co-operation with NGOs, and director, department for democracy and social development.
 From 1984-87, she was advisor to the UN Commissioner for Namibia at the United Nations headquarters in New York.
 She holds a degree in political science and economics from Uppsala University.
 She is presently board member of Civil Rights Defenders, Stiftelsen Folkoperan and Nordic Africa Research Network and member of the AEGIS Advisory Council.